CCeph/cv-builder-react/README.md

 1. Get a general idea of how to code downloading the CV as a PDF.
 2. Create the base layout.
+    -Create SidePanel and ResumeDisplay empty components
+    -Create the rough layout for both and position them on the page -Pass both components props of state variables -Pass SidePanel the event handlers to update the state variables -Keep filling out the details.
 3. Ensure CV updates live on user input.
 4. Add a download button to download as PDF.